 Welcome to the IDRE Introduction to Regression in R Seminar!

 This seminar will introduce some fundamental topics in regression analysis using R in three parts.
-The first part will begin with a brief overview of R environment and the simple and multiple regression using R. The second part will introduce regression diagnostics such as checking for normality of residuals, unusual and influential data, homoscedasticity and multicollinearity.
-The third part of this seminar will introduce categorical variables in R and interpret regression analysis with categorical predictor.
-The following seminar is based on R version 4.0.5.
+The first part will begin with a overview on the theory of the simple regression using R. It follows by running simple and multiple regression in R including continuous and categorical predictors and interpreting regression analysis results.
+In the last part we will introduce regression diagnostics such as checking for normality of residuals, unusual and influential data, homoscedasticity and multicollinearity.
+The following seminar is based on R version 4.2.2.

 In this seminar, we will be using a data file that was created by randomly sampling 400 elementary schools from the California Department of Education’s API (Academic Performance Index) 2000 dataset.
 This data file contains a measure of school academic performance as well as other attributes of the elementary schools, such as class size, enrollment, socioeconomic status, etc.